SpringWan1204/Master_thesis/README.md

 For sentiment analysis of book reviews, we used the book-reviews-sentiment model provided by Pianzola.
 This sentiment analysis model is based on the RoBERTa model, which is a pre-trained deep learning model.
 If you want to know more, you can refer to the following link: https://huggingface.co/fpianz/roberta-english-book-reviews-sentiment

 We saved the output to a new csv file in the corresponding folder.
-You can find the corresponding data for each Jupyter in the zip.
+You can find the corresponding data for each Jupyter Notebook in the zip.